Jethet/wiki-hh/JavaScript/async-promises.md

 ```

 **With async-await promises get easier**
-The `async` function using the `await` keyword make asynchronous code easier to write and read.
+The `async` function using the `await` keyword make asynchronous code easier to write and read. `await` eliminates the need to use callbacks in .then() and .catch().
+It also ensures all promises that are returned in the async function are synchronised: they 'wait' for each other.

 `async` is put in front of a function declaration: this turns the function into an asynchronous function that can be used with the `await` keyword to invoke asynchronous code.
 Example:
 ```js